Apply for a research programme

 When to apply

-Our research programmes do not have a formal closing date – we have rolling start dates throughout the year depending on the department you wish to join.
+Many of our Doctoral courses do not have a formal closing date – we have rolling start dates throughout the year depending on the department you wish to join.

 You are strongly advised to contact a potential supervisor before applying.
 You may wish to provide the supervisor with a copy of your Curriculum Vitae (CV) and indicate what your proposed topic of study is, the potential start date and how you propose to fund the project.

-If you are planning to apply for College funding, you need to be aware of the various closing dates for College awards.
+If you are planning to apply for College funding, you need to be aware of the various closing dates for College scholarships.
 Use our scholarships search tool to search for scholarships you may be eligible for.

 Each year, we offer 50 President’s PhD Scholarships, which do have a fixed closing date.
 Find out more on our Fees and Funding website.